John Andress: Career

-Andress, who has played for Ireland at both A and Under-21 level, originally joined Exeter Chiefs in 2007 and made 44 appearances before moving to Harlequins in 2009.
+Andress, who has played for Ireland at both A and Under-21 level, originally joined Exeter Chiefs in 2007 and made 44 appearances before moving to Harlequins in 2009 where in his first season he made 26 appearances and played in all but 1 Gallagher Premiership fixture.
 He returned to Exeter in 2011 and impressed as the Chiefs enjoyed another strong campaign, finishing fifth in the Aviva Premiership.
-Andress then joined another Aviva Premiership team, Worcester Warriors, in 2012, before moving to Scottish Pro12 side Edinburgh Rugby in 2014.
+Andress then joined another Aviva Premiership team, Worcester Warriors, in 2012, moving to Scottish Pro12 side Edinburgh Rugby in 2014 with Worcester Warriors being relegated.

 In March 2016, it was announced that Andress would be joining Edinburgh's Pro12 rivals, Irish province Munster, for the 2016–17 season.
 He announced his retirement from rugby union in December 2016, having not played for Munster in his time there.
 Later that month however Andress joined another Irish province, Connacht, as temporary injury covery.